Parthsarthi-lab/Programming-python/README.md

 # Python-For-Data-Science
-This repository has exercises related to PYTHON
+This repository has exercises and programs related to PYTHON